creativecreature/sturdyc/README.md

 The IDs might be enough to uniquely identify these records in a database.
-However, when you're consuming them through another system, they will probably appear completely different as transformations are applied based on the options you pass.
+However, when you're consuming them through another system, they will probably appear completely different as transformations are applied based on the options you pass it.
 Hence, it's important that we store these records once for each unique option set.

 The options does not have to be query parameters either.
-The datasource you're consuming could still be a database, and the options that you want to make part of the cache key could be different types of filters.
+The data source you're consuming could still be a database, and the options that you want to make part of the cache key could be different types of filters.